 Min is also highly sought-after as an orchestrator and pianist.
 Her piano performance can be heard on the score for the Oscar-nominated film Better Days, as well as on many of her own projects.
 She was an orchestrator for Hayao Miyazaki’s Classic Animation Music Concert featuring the music of Joe Hisaishi, which went on tour and has been performed in more than 100 cities in China.

-Additionally, Min has composed scores for dozens of video games which have been released on most major platforms including Playstation 4, Nintendo Switch, Xbox, PC, and mobile.
+Additionally, Min has composed music for dozens of video games which have been released on most major platforms including Playstation 4, Nintendo Switch, Xbox, PC, and mobile.
 These titles include CrossFire Mobile by Tencent Games, LifeAfter by NetEase Games, and Neon Abyss by Veewo Games, as well as a number of upcoming releases in Sony’s China Hero Project.

 Min also has been a successful songwriter.
 Her recent song Chen Hai (尘海) was recorded by Chinese Superstar Mao Buyi (毛不易), debuting at number one on the Chinese megasite QQ’s music platform and racking up 20 million streams on the day after it was released.